zeniagist/midwestern/README.md

-# Midwestern Landing Page
+# Midwestern

-Midwestern Landing Page is the client-side of a technical challenge for Midwestern Interactive to create a mock landing page built using NextJS with an existing server in Firebase.
+Client-side of a benchmark assessment for [Midwestern Interactive](https://github.com/Midwestern-Interactive) for a landing page with contact form.
+Built using NextJS with an existing server in Firebase.

 This web application allows users to populate a JSON list and indicate if the list is already showing.
 Users may also use the contact form with user data stored in a dynamic Firebase Collection.

+**See the hosted project [here](https://midwestern-zg.netlify.app/).**

 ![Midwestern Showcase](./public/midwesternShowcase.gif)